I started Relational Tech Partners to bring SaaS stewardship to every education nonprofit that doesn't yet practice it.

 I needed to hire interns to help manage IT processes, but there was no budget for it.
 So I started digging through our vendor contracts and technology spending.
 I found the $20k.
 It was just sitting there—unused licenses, forgotten discounts, redundant tools.
 Money we were handing to Google, Asana, and Slack that could have been funding people.

-My firm gives education nonprofits the ongoing technology stewardship they rarely have headcount for — so every dollar in your tech budget actually serves your mission.
+My firm gives education nonprofits the ongoing SaaS stewardship they rarely have headcount for — so every dollar in your tech budget is the best possible value for your mission.

 I combine Big Tech technical depth with firsthand nonprofit operations experience—a combination that lets me see waste internal teams miss, design systems that actually fit how you work, and stay alongside you as a thought partner through implementation.